 However, there are many problems associated with retroactive claw backs:

 - Reps will end up with fragmented and confusing commission statements.
-Their June commission statements will have a June component, but also various “reversals” for previous periods (ex: Jan, Feb, March).
-Also note that some reversals may cause reps to fall to a lower January attainment tier, causing a significant drop in commissions – and so a large negative adjustment which may be hard to understand or explain.
+Their June commission statement will have a June component, but also various “reversals” for previous periods (ex: Jan, Feb, March).
+Note that some reversals may cause reps to fall to a lower January attainment tier, causing a significant drop in commissions – and so a large negative adjustment which may be hard to understand or explain.

 - From an operational perspective, you will need to constantly re-calculate commissions for all previous periods.
 Consider our same example of a June commission statement, with a single canceled January deal.
-To attribute the cancellation to January and adjust the January commission, you would need to:
+To calculate the reversal amount, you would need to:

 - Identify the deal’s original booking date (January)